open-horizon/exchange-api/README.md

 - Added GET /admin/version
 - Docker tag for exchange docker image no longer has the "v" before the version number
-- Modified pattern resource so dataVerification field could be specified as `{}` if you are not using it
 - For the references between resources that are not enforced by DB foreign keys, added checking when the resource is created, updated, or patched:
     - microservices referenced by a workload
     - workloads referenced by a pattern
     - patterns referenced by an agbot
     - pattern referenced by a node
+- Made the following resource fields optional:
+    - pattern: dataVerification can be omitted or specified as `{}`
+    - microservice: downloadUrl can be omitted, matchHardware can be omitted or specified as `{}`
+    - workload: downloadUrl can be omitted

-(No need to upgrade the db if coming from version 1.38)
+(No need to upgrade the db if coming from version 1.38 or later, altho it won't hurt either)

 ### Todos left to be finished in subsequent versions